Wooyceps/MiRus/README.md

 ## Usage

-- How to run
-- What to expect
+- Upload the code through Arduino IDE
+- Assemble the robot
+- Turn on the robot
-- Monitor serial port information
+- Monitor serial port information if needed

 ---